UNIT-Electronics-MX/unit_devlab_i2c_bno055_bmp280_fusion_sensor/software/documentation/README.md

 ## Introduction

-The UNIT BNO055 + BMP280 Module integrates a 9-axis absolute orientation sensor and a precision barometric pressure and temperature sensor into a compact, ready-to-use form factor.

-- BNO055: Combines accelerometer, gyroscope, and magnetometer with on-board sensor fusion delivering quaternions, Euler angles, and gravity vectors.
+The UNIT BNO055 + BMP280 Module is a compact, ready-to-use board that combines two powerful sensors: a 9-axis absolute orientation sensor and a high-precision barometric pressure and temperature sensor.
+The BNO055 integrates an accelerometer, gyroscope, and magnetometer with an onboard microcontroller that performs real-time sensor fusion, delivering orientation data such as quaternions, Euler angles, and gravity vectors directly—eliminating the need for complex processing on the host device.
-- BMP280: High-resolution barometric pressure sensor with temperature measurement, ideal for altitude estimation and environmental monitoring.

-This combination is ideal for robotics, drones, VR/AR, and IoT systems requiring orientation and environmental awareness.
+Complementing this, the BMP280 provides accurate atmospheric pressure and temperature readings, making it well-suited for altitude estimation and environmental monitoring.
+Together, these sensors enable comprehensive motion and environmental awareness, making the module an excellent choice for robotics, drones, VR/AR systems, and IoT applications where both orientation tracking and environmental data are essential.

 ## Functional Description

 The module provides full 9-DOF sensing with absolute orientation through the BNO055, which includes sensor fusion in hardware, eliminating the need for complex calculations on the host MCU.
 It supports I²C or UART interfaces for flexible integration.

 The BMP280 complements the system by offering accurate barometric pressure and temperature measurements, useful for altimetry and environmental logging.
-Communication is possible through I²C, UART, or SWD.
+Communication is possible through I²C, UART

 The board includes clearly labeled pins and a QWIIC-compatible JST-SH connector for rapid prototyping.